tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

 ## cron files

-The files in the app folder `cron/` must be moved/copied in directory
+The files in the app folder `cron/` must be symbolically linked into directory

     /etc/cron.d/